sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 #### Aim for zero warnings (except deprecation)

-On Scala 2.11 we should aim for zero warnings.
+On Scala 2.12 we should aim for zero warnings.
-One exception may be deprecation if it's required for 2.10 cross building.
+One exception may be deprecation if it's required for cross-building.

 ### Modular design

 #### Aim small

-The fewer methods we can expose to the build user, the easier it becomes to maintain it.
+The fewer methods we can expose to the build user, the easier sbt becomes to maintain.

 #### Public APIs should be coded against "interfaces"

-Code against interface.
+Code against interfaces.

 #### Hide implementation details

-The implementation details should be hidden behind `sbt.internal.x` package, where `x` could be the name of the main package (like `io`).
+The implementation details should be hidden behind `sbt.internal.x` packages, where `x` could be the name of the main package (like `io`).

-#### Depend less
+#### Less interdependence

-Making independent modules with fewer dependent libraries make it easier to reuse them.
+Independent modules with fewer dependent libraries are easier to reuse.

 #### Hide external classes

-Avoid exposing external classes out to API, except for standard Scala and Java classes.
+Avoid exposing external classes in the API, except for standard Scala and Java classes.

 #### Hide internal modules

-A module may be declared internal if there's no use for public.
+A module may be declared internal if it has no use to the public.

 #### Compiler flags